caeksec/plainonly/README.md

 # Generate wordlists from database leaks!
-Because there is no other scripts that work.

 <p align="center">
+  Because there are no other scripts that work.
   <img width="536" height="266" src="https://i.imgur.com/NTf2PJ4.png">
 </p>